ProDevStudio/islamic-graphics/readme.txt

 1. Upload the folder 'islamic_graphics' to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Manage default display options via Dashboard > Settings > Islamic Graphics

 == Frequently Asked Questions ==

-= How do I use the shortcodes to insert the islamic graphics? = The basic shortcode structure is [shortcode_name h=""]
+= How do I use the shortcodes to insert Islamic Graphics? = The basic shortcode structure is [shortcode_name h="" c=""]

-The following are a list of possible values for shortcode_name, and the islamic phrases that will result when they are used:
+The following are a list of possible values for shortcode_name, and the islamic phrases that will result when they are used: alayhis         - 'alayhi'l-salām, peace be upon him rahimaha	- raḥimahā Allāh, may Allah have mercy upon her rahimahu	- raḥimahullāh, may Allah have mercy upon him rahimahum	- raḥimahum Allāh, may Allah have mercy upon them ranha		- raḍyAllāhu 'anha, may Allah be pleased with her ranhu		- raḍyAllāhu 'anhu, may Allah be pleased with him ranhum          - raḍyAllāhu 'anhum, may Allah be pleased with them saw		- ṣallallāhu 'alayhi wa sallam, peace and blessings of Allah be upon him swt		- subḥānahu wa ta'āla, glorified and exalted be He

-* alayhis	- 'alayhis salam
-* rahimaha	- rahimaha Allah
-* rahimahu	- rahimahu Allah
-* rahimahum	- rahimahum Allah
-* ranha		- radiallahu anha
-* ranhu		- radiallahu anhu
-* ranhum 	- radiallahu anhum
-* saw		- sallalahu 'alayhi wa salam
-* swt		- subhanahu wa ta 'ala
+The h and c attributes are optional and allow you to override the plugin's default settings.

-The h attribute is optional and controls the image height in pixels; it defaults to 20.
+The h attribute controls the image height in pixels.
+Plugin default is 20px.

-E.g., the shortcode to insert the black "sallalahu 'alayhi wa salam" graphic with a default height of 20px is: [saw]

-E.g., the shortcode to insert the black "'alayhis salam" graphic with a height of 25px is: [alayhis h="25"]

-= How do I insert a white version of the graphic? = Append "_w" to the shortcode_name.

-E.g., the shortcode to insert the white "subhanahu wa ta 'ala" graphic: [swt_w]

-= How do I see the meaning of the graphic in English? = Hover the mouse cursor over the embedded image, and the meaning and transliteration should appear.
+The c attribute sets the image colour: 'black' or 'white'.
+Plugin default is 'black'.

+E.g., to insert the "ṣallallāhu 'alayhi wa sallam" graphic with a default height and colour, use: [saw] E.g., to insert the "'alayhi'l-salām" graphic with an override height of 25px and default colour, use: [alayhis h="25"] E.g., to insert the "subḥānahu wa ta'āla" graphic with a default height and override colour of white, use: [swt c="white"] E.g., to insert the "raḥimahullāh" graphic with an override height of 18px and override colour of black, use: [rahimahu h="18" c="black"]

+You can set your own default values for height and colour via the Options page, under Dashboard > Settings > Islamic Graphics.

+Note: if you are upgrading from a pre-1.1.0 release of the plugin, you don't need to amend your posts to remove the "_w" from the shortcodes.
+The images will still appear, but in the default colour.
+Set the default to white to perform an immediate site-wide change.

+= Where can I find the default display options? = Under Dashboard > Settings > Islamic Graphics.

+From there you can set...

+The default height of embedded images in pixels.

+The default colour (black or white).

+The display of images and/or text:
+1) Images only  - displays the graphic of the Islamic phrase only.
+2) Images (with translation) - displays the graphic along with the English translation of phrase in brackets.
+3) Romanized text (with translation) - displays the romanized version of the phrase with English translation in brackets.
+4) Romanized text only - displays the romanized version of the phrase only.
+5) Translation only - displays the English translation in brackets only.

-= Can I customise the graphic via CSS? =
+= Can I customize the Islamic Graphic via CSS? =
 Yes.
-Images have the class reference 'islamic_graphic' to allow CSS customisation.
+Embedded images can be customized using 'img.islamic_graphic' and text by 'span.islamic_graphic'.

 = Who designed the graphics? =
 The SAW graphic is based on the unicode symbol: ﷺ.
 Radiallahu anh and SWT graphics were based on the font "Islamic Phrases", designed by AlMedia.net, which is available to download for free, for personal use only, from http://www.almedia.net/free-arabic-fonts.htm.
 The remaining graphics were hand drawn.

 == Screenshots ==